milvus-io/milvus/DEVELOPMENT.md

 # Development

-This document will help to setup your development environment and run tests.
+This document will help to set up your development environment and run tests.
 If you encounter a problem, please file an issue.

 Table of contents
 =================